Roman Britain: Establishment of Roman rule

 There was further turmoil in 69, the "Year of the Four Emperors".
 As civil war raged in Rome, weak governors were unable to control the legions in Britain, and Venutius of the Brigantes seized his chance.
 The Romans had previously defended Cartimandua against him, but this time were unable to do so.
 Cartimandua was evacuated, and Venutius was left in control of the north of the country.
 After Vespasian secured the empire, his first two appointments as governor, Quintus Petillius Cerialis and Sextus Julius Frontinus, took on the task of subduing the Brigantes and Silures respectively.
 Frontinus extended Roman rule to all of South Wales, and initiated exploitation of the mineral resources, such as the gold mines at Dolaucothi.

 In the following years, the Romans conquered more of the island, increasing the size of Roman Britain.
 Governor Gnaeus Julius Agricola, father-in-law to the historian Tacitus, conquered the Ordovices in 78.
 With the XX Valeria Victrix legion, Agricola defeated the Caledonians in 84 at the Battle of Mons Graupius, in north-east Scotland.
-This was the high-water mark of Roman territory in Britain: shortly after his victory, Agricola was recalled from Britain back to Rome, and the Romans initially retired to a more defensible line along the Forth–Clyde isthmus, freeing soldiers badly needed along other frontiers.
+This was the high-water mark of Roman territory in Britain: shortly after his victory, Agricola was recalled from Britain back to Rome and awarded the ornaments of a triumph, before returning to continue as governor.
+By 87 the decision was taken to abandon most of the land north of the Cheviot Hills allowing for troops to be moved to other frontiers which were under pressure.
+Tacitus reports Agricola as feeling bitter about this turn of events.

 For much of the history of Roman Britain, a large number of soldiers were garrisoned on the island.
 This required that the emperor station a trusted senior man as governor of the province.
 As a result, many future emperors served as governors or legates in this province, including Vespasian, Pertinax, and Gordian I.